 Enter a yawning mouth complete with teeth and dangling uvula, and begin your journey through the maze of The Forbidden Corner.
 There are mysteries to be uncovered and riddles to solve as you explore gardens, crypts, and caverns.
 Find statues hiding in bushes, and work through tricks and traps to get to the folly in the middle.

-Used as a location for 1990s production The Darling Buds of May, Pluckley is an archetypal English village complete with friendly residents, a friendly pub and 16 ghosts! a.
-Will you bump into the Watercress Woman, or the Highwayman pinned by a sword on aptly-named Fright Corner?
+Used as a location for 1990s production The Darling Buds of May, Pluckley is an archetypal English village complete with friendly residents, a friendly pub and 16 ghosts!
+Will you bump into the Watercress Woman or the Highwayman pinned by a sword on aptly-named Fright Corner?

 From swirling mists to craggy granite tors, Dartmoor’s eerie landscapes have inspired many myths and legends throughout the centuries, including The Legend of St Michael de Rupe at Brent Tor.
 This ancient church, perched 1,110ft above sea level, is said to have been built by a wealthy merchant who was caught in a storm at sea and vowed to build a church upon the first tract of land he saw if he made it back to shore.
 This "merchant" was thought to have been Robert Giffard, who caught sight of the Tor in the distance from Plymouth Sound.

-The Jamaica Inn was the inspiration for the book by Daphne Du Maurier and has a long history of smugglers and intrigue, and it even has its own resident ghost.
+The Jamaica Inn was the inspiration for the book by Daphne Du Maurier and has a long history of smugglers and intrigue.
+It even has its own resident ghost.
 Have a run in with the murdered stranger yourself, or attend the popular Murder Mystery.
 You can look around the smuggling and Du Maurier museums too.